AimasDoughouz/ToDo-app/README.md

 ## Salt ToDo

-This is a simple todo app created at </salt>- no backend
+This is a simple todo app- no backend